dockstore/dockstore-documentation/docs/end-user-topics/language-support.rst

 [1] Available in both classic and CWL Viewer modes

 [2] Does not support http(s) based imports.
+See :ref:`BioData Catalyst Limitations <bdcat-limitations>` for limitations.

+[3] Does not support http(s) based imports.
+See :ref:`Cavatica
+Limitations <cavatica-limitations>` for limitations.

+[4] Does not support http(s) based imports.
 See :ref:`CGC
 Limitations <cgc-limitations>` for limitations.

+[5] Does not support some file-path based imports.
+See :ref:`AnVIL Limitations <anvil-limitations>` for limitations.

-[3] Does not support file-path based imports.
+[6] Does not support some file-path based imports.
 See :ref:`BioData Catalyst Limitations <anvil-limitations>` for limitations.

-[4] Does not support file-path based imports.
-See :ref:`AnVIL Limitations <anvil-limitations>` for limitations.

-[5] Does not support file-path or http(s) based imports.
+[7] Does not support file-path or http(s) based imports.
 See :ref:`DNAstack Limitations <dnastack-limitations>` for limitations.

-[6] Does not support file-path based imports.
+[8] Does not support some file-path based imports.
 See :ref:`Terra Limitations <terra-limitations>` for limitations.

-[7] There is no launch with Galaxy button in Dockstore, but Dockstore workflows can be searched and imported from within Galaxy.
+[9] There is no launch with Galaxy button in Dockstore, but Dockstore workflows can be searched and imported from within Galaxy.

-[8] All verified Dockstore WDL tools/workflows were tested successfully.
+[10] All verified Dockstore WDL tools/workflows were tested successfully.
 However, we anticipate that more testing is needed for WDL workflows that use language features not contained within that dataset.

-[9] Use the Dockstore CLI optional parameter --wdl-output-target which allows you to specify a remote path to provision output files to ex: s3://oicr.temp/testing-launcher/
+[11] Use the Dockstore CLI optional parameter --wdl-output-target which allows you to specify a remote path to provision output files to ex: s3://oicr.temp/testing-launcher/

 .. _converting-file-path-based-imports-to-public-http-s-based-imports-for-wdl: